dheerajjha/TextUpdateMacOSElectronJs/README.md

-# Text Update Application - Electron.js Implementation Guide
+# Grammar Ji - Electron.js Implementation Guide

 ## Overview
-This document outlines the implementation of a text update application using Electron.js.
-The application allows users to check grammar and rephrase text using keyboard shortcuts, similar to the macOS version.
+This document outlines the implementation of Grammar Ji, an AI-powered writing assistant using Electron.js.
+The application allows users to check grammar, rephrase, summarize, and translate text using keyboard shortcuts.

 ## Core Features
 1. Global keyboard shortcuts for text operations